top of page

 5. The Plugged-In Manager by Terri L. Griffith

-Griffith offers her readers three main dimensions to project management—people, technology and organisation—that novice managers should “plug into”.
-By providing a clear-cut angle and a memorable figure of speech, she makes the concept of project management all the more digestible.
-This book teaches you how to balance these three while staying adaptable to our modern day, everchanging industries.
-Through case studies and anecdotes from field leaders, this book can come in handy to a curious beginner.
+This project management book teaches you how to balance these three while staying adaptable to our modern-day, ever-changing industries.
+Through case studies and anecdotes from field leaders, this book on project management can come in handy to a curious beginner.

 About the Author: